8bitbuddhist/PixelMaestro/docs/colors.md

 * OVERLAY: Returns the second color if the second color is not black.
 If the second color is black, then it returns the first color.

 ## Sample Colors
 PixelMaestro comes with several predefined colors.
 These include primary colors (red, green, blue) as well as secondary and tertiary colors.
-These are provided by the separate `ColorPresets` class.
+These are available in the `ColorPresets` class.

 There are also two sample color palettes:
 * `COLORWHEEL` contains a total of 12 primary, secondary, and tertiary colors.